Vbhinav/8-bit-Single-Cycle-RISC-V-CPU/README.md

 - Arithmetic Logic Unit (ALU)
 - Control Unit
 - Data Memory
-- Custom I/O Interface Controller
+- Custom I/O Interface Logic

-The CPU follows a **single-cycle datapath**, where instruction fetch, decode, execute, memory access, and write-back are completed within one clock cycle.
+All stages of instruction execution—fetch, decode, execute, memory access, and write-back—are completed within **a single clock cycle**.

 ---

+## Instruction Format
+The CPU uses a **16-bit instruction encoding** to support a richer control space while operating on 8-bit data.

+Typical instruction fields include:
+- Opcode
+- Register specifiers
+- Immediate / control fields

+Instruction decoding is implemented using combinational logic constructed from basic gates and multiplexers within Logisim.

+---

 ## Instruction Set
-The processor supports a **custom RISC-V–inspired instruction set**, adapted for:
+The processor supports a **custom instruction set inspired by RISC-style architectures**, adapted for an 8-bit datapath.
-- **8-bit data operations**
-- **16-bit instruction encoding**

 ### Instruction Categories
 - Arithmetic and logical operations
 - Register-to-register instructions
 - Immediate-based instructions
-- Control flow instructions (branches / jumps)
+- Control flow instructions (branch and jump)
 - Load and store instructions

-Instruction decoding and control signal generation are implemented using combinational logic derived from opcode and function fields within the 16-bit instruction word.
+Control signals are generated based on instruction decoding and drive the datapath accordingly.

 ---

 ## Custom Display Interface
 A key feature of this project is the design of **custom communication protocols** to interface the CPU with:
-- A character display module
+- A character display unit
-- A numeric display module
+- A numeric display unit

 ### Design Highlights
-- Proprietary protocol designed to meet timing and resource constraints
+- Proprietary protocols designed specifically for this CPU
-- Dedicated control logic for data framing and synchronization
+- Explicit control over data framing and timing
-- Clear separation between CPU core logic and peripheral interface logic
+- Dedicated interface logic separated from the CPU core

-This approach avoids reliance on standard protocols and demonstrates **protocol-level design, synchronization, and timing analysis**.
+This demonstrates an understanding of **protocol design, synchronization, and peripheral control**.

 ---

-## Verification & Debugging
+## Verification & Testing
-- Functional verification performed through **simulation** and FPGA testing
-- Internal signals monitored using **SignalTap Logic Analyzer**
-- Incremental module-level testing before full system integration

-Special attention was given to:
-- Correct instruction execution
+- Manual and step-by-step verification of instruction execution in Logisim
-- Control signal timing
-- Reliable communication with external display peripherals
+- Observation of internal signals (registers, ALU outputs, control lines)
+- Testing of custom display output for correctness and timing

+The design was verified incrementally at the module level before full system integration.

 ---

 ## Tools Used
-- **Verilog HDL**
-- **Intel Quartus Prime**
-- **SignalTap Logic Analyzer**
-- ModelSim (for simulation)
+- **Logisim**

 ---

 ## Key Learnings
 - Designing an **8-bit processor datapath** with a wider instruction encoding
-- Translating instruction-level behavior into hardware control signals
+- Translating instruction semantics into hardware-level control logic
-- Designing and debugging **custom hardware communication protocols**
-- Understanding timing, synchronization, and system-level integration on FPGA
+- Understanding single-cycle CPU timing and limitations
+- Designing and interfacing custom peripherals using self-defined protocols

 ---

 ## Future Improvements
-- Pipelined version of the CPU
+- Multi-cycle or pipelined version of the CPU
-- Interrupt support
+- Interrupt handling support
 - Expansion of the instruction set
-- Standardized peripheral bus interface
+- Migration to HDL (Verilog) and FPGA implementation

 ---